Filip-Ignaciuk/Filip-Ignaciuk/README.md

 Welcome to my profile!

-I'm current studying a levels and working within c++ development
+I'm currently studying for a levels and working within c++ development

 My stats